prestf8/op-todo-list/src/updates.md

 - project "select" html is listing the wrong projects (after deleting projects)

-- "Inbox" can add tasks of the same name if you add a task with the same name as the task in "Inbox" to another project (solution: make it so that it checks MainStorage for duplicate names)
+DONE: "Inbox" can add tasks of the same name if you add a task with the same name as the task in "Inbox" to another project (solution: make it so that it checks MainStorage for duplicate names)

 - can't click on the middle of task delete buttons (bubbling issue again)